It started with pigs. And with the smell there.

 Lelas had been working on improving grinding since the 1970s.
 He knew ball mills and their problems.
 And he was looking for a way to solve these problems.

-The solution was as elegant as it was radical: He replaced the iron rods and balls with cross blades.
-The particles were no longer supposed to hit metal — they were supposed to hit each other.
+The solution was as elegant as it was radical: he replaced the iron rods and balls with transverse blades.
+The particles should no longer hit metal — they should hit each other.
 Mineral against mineral.
 Particle against particle.

-Air currents accelerate the mineral particles to extreme speeds — until they collide at enormous velocity.
+Air currents accelerate the mineral particles to extreme speeds — until they collide at enormous velocities.
 On average, 3,000 collisions occur per second — at three times the speed of sound.

-Lelas's sales partners and licensees often visit us.
+Lelas' sales partners and licensees often visit us.
 They tell us how well he could tell stories, how he could inspire.
-They describe his original machine to us, which was ultra-loud and full of dust.
-We can imagine it so well, even if it's not so loud and dusty for us anymore.
-We can absolutely relate to his joy in the fineness and quality of the product.
+They describe his original machine to us, which was ultra-loud and dusty.
+We can imagine that so well, even if it is no longer so loud and dusty with us.
+We can totally relate to his joy in the fineness and quality of the product.

-Anyone who met Tihomir Lelas — and there are people in our circle who were lucky enough to meet him personally — describes a tall, enthusiastic man full of energy and ideas.
+Those who met Tihomir Lelas — and there are people in our circle who had the good fortune to meet him personally — describe a tall, enthusiastic man full of energy and ideas.
 A person who, with shining eyes, explained what he had discovered.
 Who listened when farmers and doctors reported their experiences.
 Who was genuinely happy when his product helped.
 And who gathered a group of other men around him.

-What really happens during these collisions — three crucial differences
+What really happens in these collisions — three crucial differences

 No metal abrasion.
 Mineral collides with mineral — not with metal.
 The end product is pure.
 No heavy metals.
-No magnet test necessary.
+No magnet test needed.

 Crystal lattice remains intact.
 During the collision of two particles, they split along their natural crystal lattice planes — the weakest point in the mineral.
 The internal structure remains intact.
-Moreover, the crystal lattices are even more strongly exposed by the activation.
-The internal surface of 1 gram of tribomechanically activated zeolite is approximately 10,000 square meters.
+Moreover, the crystal lattices are even more strongly activated by the activation process.
+The internal surface area of 1 gram of tribomechanically activated zeolite is around 10,000 square meters.
 This is the area where adsorption, ion exchange, and all other mechanisms of action take place.

-Electrostatic charging.
-With every collision, the electron distribution on the particle surface changes.
+Electrostatic charge.
+With each collision, the electron distribution on the particle surface changes.
 The particles become electrostatically charged — active, reactive, alive.
 This charge causes them to adhere to leaf surfaces, be drawn through leaf pores, and react immediately inside the leaf.

 This is the fundamental difference between tribomechanically activated mineral and conventionally ground mineral — even if both have the same particle size.